tx-group-adm/tx-rooms/readme.md

 :rainbow: Now your app will use your local lambda functions to respond to your Slack interactions

+## Updating the Room Directory

+If you need to make any changes to the room entries, simply do the following:

+1. Edit the file `modules/rooms.js` with your room updates
+2. Run `yarn run build`

+> :bulb: Running the command `yarn run build` will auto-generate some static files that are used in various parts of the app.
+The idea is that we can save in computation time (which costs money) if we use static files where we can get away with it.

 ---

 Made with :heart: by [Michael Wuergler](https://github.com/radiovisual) so he can stop getting lost at work.